kalanicraig/community-archive-jekyll/pages/quickstart.md

 1. Select the `_config.yml` from the list of files in your repository.
 2. Click the pencil button to edit the file
    - Information about your community is on lines 42-63.
+To leave a line blank, put two quote marks together with no spaces, like so: `twitter: ""`
    - Choices for [colors]({{ site.baseurl }}/docs/colors/) and [fonts]({{ site.baseurl }}/docs/fonts/) are on lines 77-93.
 3. Scroll to the bottom and use the "commit" button (Github's version of a "save" button)